Year 5

 PE

-5B – PE days are Monday and Tuesday.
+5B have PE on a Monday and Wednesday

 Homework will follow the whole school schedule which includes: My Maths, Spelling Shed (Edshed), Art of a Sentence, daily reading and multiplication practice.